Logo of Rancho Taquias Preserve with stylized fish and natural elements in black and white.

 Stylized orange sunrise with rays extending outward on a black background.

-Rancho Tajiguas Preserve is being developed as a regional hub for environmental education on the Gaviota Coast.
-Building on its ecological richness and cultural history, the Preserve will offer immersive, place-based learning experiences that connect people to land, water, and stewardship.
+Building on its ecological richness and cultural history, the Preserve offers immersive, place-based learning experiences that connect people to land, water, and stewardship.
+Our guided hikes, interpretive walks, and educational workshops are opportunities to learn about Gaviota Coast biodiversity, ecological restoration, regenerative agriculture, and local history.

 Sunlit rolling green hills with a mountain range in the background, a clear blue sky, and a small residential area with trees and roads at the base of the hills.